 We encourage enthusiastic hikers to come and get their last hiking fix before the high mountains are turned over to the winter sports enthusiast.

 For the same reasons, autumn is the perfect season for trail and mountain runners to discover the numerous high mountain circuits that won’t be open to them for much longer.

-Alpinists have ideal conditions for tackling the numerous ridge lines or scrambles that are offered by the 3000m peaks in the central Pyrenees.
+Alpinists have ideal snow-free conditions for tackling the numerous ridge lines or scrambles that are offered by the 3000m peaks in the central Pyrenees.

 In the autumn, the roads are blissfully quiet and this combined with the more amenable temperatures makes it the ideal season for cycling the cols of the Pyrenees.